Big Basin Redwoods – Before and After the 2020 Fire and What Is New

 Up to 2000 years old and more than 300 feet tall.

-A butterfly in the former Big Basin
+A butterfly in Big Basin sitting on a branch.

 Best Months to Visit